 The old adage "sharing is caring" might be a tad overplayed, but it rings very true when it comes to merging your closet with your man's.
-A well-thought-out his and her closet design will save couples serious time (and sleep) — not to mention make married life blissfully clutter free.
-Ah, isn't that the dream?
-Whether you've been living together for years or you just bought your first house, consider upgrading your space and restoring order in the closet with these 5 must-have features.
+A well-thought-out his and her closet design will save couples serious time (and sleep)—not to mention make married life blissfully clutter-free.
+Whether you've been living together for years or you just bought your first house, consider upgrading your space and restoring order in the closet with these five must-have features.
 Or heck, just add 'em to the registry.

 Perfect for couples with different work schedules, LED light strips can be placed on the underside of shelves to light up closet sections without brightening the entire room just to find a shirt, says Bernhardt.
 "Plus, they look great and lend any closet a modern look."